Cyclic operads, Koszul complexes, and hairy graph complexes: Hairy graph complexes

 are the even and odd hairy graph complexes with legs labelled by $\mathbf{l}$. \end{thm}

-\begin{rem} \ \begin{enumerate} \item The restriction to $\cpd_{\geq 3}$ is only imposed so as to give compatibility with the definition given in \cite{MR3029423}, which uses graphs with no bivariant vertices. \item If $\cpd$ is augmented, it is natural to use $\overline{\cpd}$ in place of $\cpd_{\geq 3}$. \item We have forgotten structure as compared to the Feynman transform, in the same way that considering $\sfb^*(\cpd)$ as a $\kk \db$-module (respectively $\lfb^* (\cpd)$ as a $(\kk\db)_{(-;-)}$-module) forgets that these structures are derived from $\cpd$ considered as an algebra of the downward Brauer properad. \item The complexes appearing in Theorem \ref{thm:hairy-graph_complexes} arise from complexes of $(\kk \ub)_{(-;+)}$-modules and $(\kk \ub)_{(+;-)}$ respectively, encoding functoriality with respect to $\mathbf{l}$.
-(This may be compared to constructions of Conant, Kassabov, and Vogtmann \cite[Section 4]{MR3029423}, for example.)
-As explained by the general theory of Section \ref{sect:koszul}, these module structures are essential when considering the homological relationship between these complexes and those considered in Section \ref{subsect:complexes_homology}. \end{enumerate} \end{rem}
+\begin{rem} \ \begin{enumerate} \item The restriction to $\cpd_{\geq 3}$ is only imposed so as to give compatibility with the definition given in \cite{MR3029423}, which uses graphs with no bivariant vertices. \item We have forgotten structure as compared to the Feynman transform, in the same way that considering $\sfb^*(\cpd)$ as a $\kk \db$-module (respectively $\lfb^* (\cpd)$ as a $(\kk\db)_{(-;-)}$-module) forgets that these structures are derived from $\cpd$ considered as an algebra of the downward Brauer properad. \item The complexes appearing in Theorem \ref{thm:hairy-graph_complexes} arise from complexes of $(\kk \ub)_{(-;+)}$-modules and $(\kk \ub)_{(+;-)}$ respectively, encoding functoriality with respect to $\mathbf{l}$.
+This may be compared to constructions of Conant, Kassabov, and Vogtmann \cite[Section 4]{MR3029423}, for example. \end{enumerate} \end{rem}